 These are the sites where the Indian Army battled with Chinese forces for control of the Ladakh region once in the Indo-China war of 1962.
 Read Lest we Forget: The Heroes of Rezang La for more details.

 Due to the sensitivity of the region, only Indian citizens are allowed to travel across.
 Foreign nationals do not get permits for this route and are only allowed to travel as far as Pangong Tso.

-This is also a very remote region with no phone facilities, cell phone reception, mechanics, gas stations, accommodation facilities and for most of the journey, not even a road.
-Even though this route is becoming known now, number of people traveling is still quite less.
+This is also a very remote region with no phone facilities, cell phone reception, mechanics, gas stations, accommodation facilities.
+For most of the journey, there will not even be a road.
+Even though this route is becoming known now, the number of people traveling is still quite less.

 Pangong Tso to Tso Moriri Route Map

 For a better understanding of the routes I have explained below, let me also post a map of the region that you will be traveling through.
 It is a comprehensive map that shows every possible road you can take to reach Pangong Lake and Tso Moriri.
 Please click on the thumbnail below to view the map in full size or save it to your hard disk.

 If you need a map of the entire Leh Ladakh, please read A Complete Road Map of Ladakh and Zanskar.

 Route 1: Spangmik – Man – Merak – Chushul – Loma – Nyoma – Mahe – Sumdo – Karzok